 Before the advent of the S Corporation in 1958, entrepreneurs had two options for forming a business entity.
-They could form a partnership or form a C Corporation.
-But neither of those business structures fulfilled the needs of many people seeking to start their own businesses.
+They could form a Partnership or a C Corporation, but neither of those business structures fulfilled the needs of many people seeking to start their own businesses.
 To help encourage small businesses in America, Congress and President Eisenhower created the Subchapter S Corporation.

-Hang in there—we’re getting to that!
-Whether you’re a business owner or a professional service provider that gives entrepreneurs legal or tax advice, you’ll want to understand what a Subchapter S Corporation is and whom it can benefit.
+Whether you’re a business owner or a professional service provider that gives entrepreneurs legal or tax advice, you’ll want to understand what a Subchapter S Corporation is and who can benefit from it.

 What is a Subchapter S Corporation?

 Named after the section in which it appears within the Federal Internal Revenue Code, the Subchapter S Corporation is an IRS tax election option available to eligible businesses.
 You have probably heard it referred to as an S Corporation or an S Corp, as well.